 when the tag is removed (front cover, inside cover).
 Scotch or painters tape work best for attaching tags to books.

-Clothing: Fasten your tag by sticking a thin safety pin through the top of the tag and attaching it to the right top shoulder of the clothing item
+Clothing: Fasten your tag by sticking a thin safety pin through the top of the tag and attaching it to the top left shoulder of the clothing item

-(see photo below).
-We do allow you to use a tagging gun if you prefer, but these tend to leave holes in items, so if you choose to use one, please be sure to attach the tag through a seam to minimize damage.
+(If the item is facing you it will hang on the right - see photo).
+We do allow you to use a tagging gun if you prefer, but these tend to leave holes in items, so if you choose to use one, please use a fine needle and be sure to attach the tag through a seam to minimize damage.